avifenesh/leetcode-exporter/README.md

    ```
 3. Or set your preferred editor: `leetcode-exporter config editor cursor`

-### Button not appearing on LeetCode
+### Extension icon doesn't open problem

+- Make sure you're on a LeetCode problem page (e.g., /problems/two-sum/)
 - Try refreshing the page
-- Make sure the extension is enabled in `chrome://extensions`
+- Check that the extension is enabled in `chrome://extensions`
-- Check the browser console for errors

 ### Native host errors